Pain is the symptom of a deeper cause. It is the body’s response to dysfunction and malaise; a reaction to physical, systemic, and emotional trauma.

-Pain can comes in many different guises.
+Pain can come in many different guises.
 Acute pain, chronic pain, dull, sharp, at morning, at night, constant, intermittent, provoked, unprovoked.

 The body is an amazing compensator.
 When things are not working at 100%, the body is great at employing a variety of strategies to keep going.
-However, once it has exhausted those stategies, it has nothing else to do but to scream out for help with a cry of pain.
+However, once it has exhausted those strategies, it has nothing else to do but scream out for help with a cry of pain.

 Daily activities and compromised postures can have an effect on the body over time, as can traumas and injuries.

 Recurring pain or chronic pain is a sign that the underlying cause has not been addressed.